AEK Athens F.C.: ENIC ownership years (1997–2004)

-21st century

-AEK won its twelfth Cup title in 2000 under coach Giannis Pathiakakis, defeating Ionikos 3–0 in the final (37' Nikolaidis, 77' Petkov, 82' Maladenis).
-The club continued its consistency in the Championship of 2001–02, finishing second by goal aggregate to Olympiacos, and beating Olympiacos in the Greek Cup final.
+AEK won its twelfth Cup title in 2000 under coach Giannis Pathiakakis, defeating Ionikos 3–0 in the final.
+The club continued its consistency in the Championship of 2001–02, finishing second on goal difference behind Olympiacos, and beating Olympiacos in the Greek Cup final.

 2002–03 UEFA Champions League unbeaten run

 Dušan Bajević returned as coach in the summer of 2002, a move that sparked open hostility towards Bajević from a section of AEK supporters.
 A strong team, called Dream Team by the fans, was created with players like Kostas Katsouranis, Ilija Ivić, Dionysis Chiotis, Vasilios Borbokis, Grigoris Georgatos, Theodoros Zagorakis, Walter Centeno, Michalis Kapsis, Michel Kreek, Vasilios Lakis, Vasilios Tsiartas (who returned from Sevilla), Ioannis Okkas, Nikos Liberopoulos and Demis Nikolaidis.

 Under Bajević, AEK progressed through the qualifying rounds in the 2002 UEFA Champions League by eliminating APOEL.
 Drawn in Group A with AS Roma, Real Madrid, and Racing Genk, AEK with good performances drew all their games and were knocked out of the competition.
 They continued to UEFA Cup, eliminating Maccabi Haifa (4–0, 4–1) before being knocked out by Málaga CF.

-Off the field, president Makis Psomiadis (died 6 January 2016) caused many problems for AEK and with his mismanagement overcharged the club.
-Also, with the assistance of his bodyguards, he allegedly assaulted captain Demis Nikolaidis and other players.
+Off the pitch, the administration of Makis Psomiadis caused many problems for AEK, whose mismanagement put the club into debt.
+He was also accused of assaulting club captain, Demis Nikolaidis and other players with the assistance of his bodyguards.

-After the altercation, and partly due to the club's growing financial problems, Nikolaidis was let on free transfer by mutual consent to Atlético Madrid.
-Unable to cope with the negativity from a large section of AEK fans, Bajević resigned in 2004 after a match against Iraklis.
+After the altercation, and partly due to the club's growing financial problems, Nikolaidis left on a free transfer by mutual consent to Atlético Madrid.
+Unable to cope with the negativity from a large section of AEK fans, Bajević resigned in 2004 in the middle of a match against Iraklis.